2016 Chocolate Palomino Pony of America mare

-Breve and three other horses were seized by Animal Control after a 5th horse on the property died due to neglect.
+Breve and two other horses were seized by Animal Control after a 5th horse on the property died due to neglect.
 The survivors all suffered from overgrown hooves, lice, malnutrition, enormous worm loads, and lack of dental care, causing painful ulcerations in their mouths.
 Breve is a small pony (11.0hh).
 She’s a lovely chocolate palomino with a pretty blaze and one white foot.
-She’s estimated to be 4.5 years old, so she may have a future ahead as a riding pony.
-She’s also pretty shy, a little more so than Breve, but she’s getting accustomed to being caught and handled.
-All SAFE horses are adopted with a no-breeding clause, no exceptions.

 Razin, Sundae, and Breve have been doing wonderfully at SAFE.
 All three have progressed greatly and are learning what it is like to be loved and to have human friends.
 Their haltering skills are continuously improving, and they even did well for their first farrier appointment!
 Breve only got two of the four feet done, but it is a great start.
 We were impressed with how well Sundae and Razin did!